sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

   --subject "system:serviceaccount:${SERVICE_ACCOUNT_NAMESPACE}:${SERVICE_ACCOUNT_NAME}"
 ```

-This means there are two approaches to associate the correct service account to the capz deployment.

-- Deploy the capz with the usual configuration YAML and then patch the service account with the client ID.

-- Or create the service account prior to capz deployment which uses the same service account.

 #### <a name='DistributeKeys'></a>Distribute Keys To Management Cluster

 Setting up credentials for management cluster which is created from the bootstrap cluster is key activity.
 This requires storing the keys on control plane node.
 One approach to do so can be the following:

-- A reular `clusterctl init` is done.
+- A `clusterctl init` is done.

 - Once the cluster is up and running, the keys can be distributed on the control plane node via scp.

 - After distributing the key, the appropriate flags as it was set up for the bootstrap cluster can be setup.
-- The service account should be annotated with the client ID.

 - At this stage, `clusterctl move` can be executed.

-Above activities can be automated via clusterctl subcommands that is specific to azure infrastructre.

 ### <a name='ProposedConfigurationChanges'></a>Proposed Deployment Configuration Changes